leandromagallanes/KPN/README.md

 # KPN
-Repository created to commit the KPN assesment code
+Repository created to commit the KPN assessment code